 Hitching

 We didn’t hitch a lot but when we did we were lucky to pick up rides within an hour and always with awesome people.
-My favourite hitching experience was when the Mayor of Grand Manan Island picked us up and gave us a full island tour for 2.5 hours and wouldn’t take a penny for it.
+My favorite hitching experience was when the Mayor of Grand Manan Island picked us up and gave us a full island tour for 2.5 hours and wouldn’t take a penny for it.

 Private Bus

-It cost us $114 for 10 hours, 3 bus changes through 3 Provinces to take us from Charlottetown, PEI to Riviere du Loup, Quebec.
+It cost us $114 for 10 hours, and 3 bus changes through 3 Provinces to take us from Charlottetown, PEI to Riviere du Loup, Quebec.
 We desperately tried to get a rideshare for this but it wasn’t to be.
 We thought it would be too far to hitch but I wish that we had tried because paying $114 for a bus meant peanut butter sandwiches for days.

 Car Hire